US resumes deportation flights to Venezuela with more than 100 migrants on board

 Biden’s administration said it plans to have “multiple” deportation flights a week to Venezuela, according to a U.S. Transportation Department waiver on travel restrictions, which would place Venezuela among the top international destinations for U.S. immigration authorities.

+“This flight to Venezuela is the first I’ve seen in my career of an entire charter flight of Venezuelans going back to their country.
+And we plan on having several more of these in the coming days and weeks,” Price said.

-The deportees will find a homeland that is still in the midst of complex social, political and economic crises.
+The deportees will find a homeland that is still in the midst of complex social, political and economic crisis.

 The situation has evolved since a global drop in the price of oil — Venezuela’s most valuable resource — a decade ago and mismanagement by the self-proclaimed socialist government pushed the country into a downward spiral.
 People are grappling with constant food-price hikes and business closures, and workers try to meet their needs with a monthly minimum wage of $3.70 that’s barely enough to buy a gallon of water.